The prices are for general information only and not a

 Day 3.
 Harlech Castle - Portmeirion - Betws Y Coed (overnight North Wales

 Day 4.
-Conwy Castle - Bodnant Gardens (overnight North
+Conwy Castle - Bodnant Gardens (overnight North Wales)

 Day 5.
 Snowdonia National Park - Beaumaris Castle (overnight North Wales